 - I did [have the hiccups] at first until I was told it’s your “I’m full” signal.
 I now stop eating sooner and no longer suffer from them.

 - When it comes to having a hot drink etc., if I can feel a warm rush down into my intestines, I know it’s time to stop drinking and slow down.
-It’s a sign of dumping- my tummy is full of liquid, and it’s just rushing through to the next stage.
+It’s a sign of dumping- my tummy is full of liquid and just rushing through to the next stage.

 - I was drinking carbonated drinks and quickly realized that they cause painful burping and hiccups.
 The carbon dioxide gas adds pressure and air to your stomach.
 Now I avoid all soda and carbonated drinks completely.

 Life after bariatric surgery is profoundly different than what it was like before.
-Not only will you need to adjust habits, routines, and behaviors – your body chemistry takes some time to adapt.
+Not only will you need to adjust habits, routines, and behaviors – your body chemistry will take some time to adapt.
 The moral of the story is to listen to your body for signs of burping, sneezing, or a runny nose.
 Stay in sync with how you feel and what your body does to respond.
 Remember, you have gone through major surgery, and if you are not mindful of eating, you may not see long-term weight loss success.

 If you need help with dieting after bariatric surgery, you can join our Facebook group of over 10 thousand past patients or call one of our coordinators/past patients.